stakater/trireme-kubernetes/README.md

 Kubernetes does not enforce natively those NetworkPolicies and requires another library/solution to perform the actual enforcement.
 The implementation of network policy with Trireme does not rely on any complex control-plane or setup.
 Enforcement is performed directly on every minion without any shared state (more info at  [Trireme ](https://github.com/aporeto-inc/trireme) )

 Kubernetes NetworkPolicies are entirely based on `labels` and `selectors` to hide all the actual IPs for the different endpoints.
 Trireme is using that exact same approach.
-IP information is irrelevant even for enforcement, and everything is based on labels.
+IP information is irrelevant even for enforcement.
+Everything is based on labels.

-In order to use Trireme for Kubernetes NetworkPolicies, the only requirement is to launch the Trireme run-time on each minion.
+In order to use Trireme for Kubernetes NetworkPolicies, the only requirement is to launch the Trireme run-time on each node.

 ## Run-Time deployment.